Who We Help

 Locally and beyond, corporate restructures have seen many clients facing early retirement buyout options and involuntary workforce reduction.
 Evaluating these options and helping employees prepare for retirement has become a niche specialty.
 In these unique situations, McBeath Financial Group has experience in providing financial strategies, despite the loss of years of planned employment.

-While President and financial advisor, Krista McBeath, will always have her heart with the relationships she develops in person with the families of central Illinois, her expansion and reach continue to grow.
-So, while locally she’ll greet those seeking financial advice in the comforts of her office with a smile and a cup of coffee, she also makes herself available by phone, screen sharing, Skype, and email to those corporate employees across the country.
+While President and financial advisor, Krista McBeath, will always have her heart with the relationships she develops in person with the families of central Illinois, her expansion and reach continues to grow.
+So, while locally she’ll greet those seeking financial advice in the comforts of her office with a smile and a cup of coffee, she also makes herself available by phone, screen sharing, Zoom, and email to those corporate employees across the country.